Albert Park Circuit: Design

 The circuit uses everyday sections of road that circle Albert Park Lake, a small man-altered lake (originally a large lagoon formed as part of the ancient Yarra River course) just south of the Central Business District of Melbourne.
 The road sections that are used were rebuilt before the inaugural event in 1996 to ensure consistency and smoothness.
 As a result, compared to other circuits that are held on public roads, the Albert Park track has quite a smooth surface.
 Before 2007 there existed only a few other places on the Formula 1 calendar with a body of water close to the track.
-Many of the new tracks, such as Valencia, Singapore and Abu Dhabi are close to a body of water.
+Many tracks in the recent era, such as Valencia, Singapore and Abu Dhabi exist close to bodies of water.

 The course is considered to be quite fast and relatively easy to drive, drivers having commented that the consistent placement of corners allows them to easily learn the circuit and achieve competitive times.
 However, the flat terrain around the lake, coupled with a track design that features few true straights, means that the track is not conducive to overtaking or easy spectating unless in possession of a grandstand seat.